xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 Configure Ethernet Segment id (ESI) for the bundle interface to enable multi-homing of the host.
 Use the identical configuration on both the Leafs.
 Each device connected in the network should be identified by a unique non-zero Ethernet-Segment Identifier (ESI).
 We can configure Single-Active load-balancing by CLI command "load-balancing-mode single-active" under "ethernet-segment".
 By default the load-balancing mode for ethernet-segment is active/active.

+EVPN All Active Multi-Homing Config: (Used in this tutorial)

     evpn
      interface Bundle-Ether 1